Install globally

 Authentication Commands

-login - Authenticate with mcp-use Cloud
+login - Authenticate with Manufact Cloud

-Starts an OAuth-style device code flow to authenticate with Manufact cloud.
+Starts an OAuth-style device code flow to authenticate with Manufact Cloud.
 Opens a browser window to complete authentication.

 What happens: